How Backgrounds Work in D&D 5e (And Which One to Pick)

 Skills: History, Persuasion

-Tools: One type of gaming set
+Tools: One gaming set

 Languages: One of your choice